Skip to main content

 In public markets, businesses can raise equity through an initial public offering, share placements and purchase plans.

 An initial public offering (IPO) is where a business offers investors the opportunity to purchase a share in the firm.
 The shares can then be traded on a public stock exchange like the ASX.
-This is typically a long process involving a roadshow (where the business is marketed to prospective investors) and publishing a prospectus (a document that outlines the company’s performance and what the raise money will be used for etc.).
-The IPO process is typically aided by an investment bank.
+This is typically a long process involving a roadshow (where the business is marketed to prospective investors) and publishing a prospectus (a document that outlines the company’s performance and what the raise money will be used for, etc.).
+An investment bank typically aids the IPO process.
 Upon floating, the firm must then frequently publish reports and abide by the regulations set by the public market’s governing body.

-Share placements are where shares are offered to sophisticated (experienced high net worth investors) or institutional investors.
-This capital raising process is beneficial as it can be conducted quickly.
-However, a firm’s restricted by the amount that can be raised through this method.
+Share placements are where shares are offered to sophisticated (experienced high-net-worth investors) or institutional investors.
+This capital-raising process is beneficial as it can be conducted quickly.
+However, a firm is restricted by the amount that can be raised through this method.

-On the other hand, a share purchase plan is an opportunity for existing retail investors to purchase more shares at a (typically) discounted price.
+Conversely, a share purchase plan allows existing retail investors to purchase more shares at a (typically) discounted price.

 What simple steps can you take to help raise capital for your business?